jmettraux/eurotrash/src/taa__tactics.md

 The moral effect of ranged weapons is amplified if their action is concentrated in time and space, and if it is triggered by surprise.

 Ranged weapons fire should aim at destroying the enemy, or at destroying materials and cover.
-If the means are lacking, in many cases, forcing the enemy to take cover or hindering his use of his weapons may be sufficient.
+If the resources are lacking, in many cases, forcing the enemy to take cover or hindering his use of his weapons may be sufficient.

 Purely harassing fires have poor value and are only efficient if they allow the creations of the delays required by the situation.